 If you have sensitive skin, eczema, psoriasis, or a similar condition, the underwear you choose can make things worse.
 The materials used could potentially cause contact dermatitis, or other details like tags or elastic bands could also cause irritation, itching, and even full-blown rashes.

-So if you or someone in your family has trouble finding non-toxic underwear that is truly comfortable and non-irritating, we’ve gathered up the best brands to choose from when looking for underwear for sensitive skin.
+So if you or someone in your family has trouble finding non-toxic underwear that is truly comfortable and non-irritating, I’ve gathered up the best brands to choose from when looking for underwear for sensitive skin.

 If you’re still trying to find out why your underwear is bothering your skin, you might want to check out this article.
 There are actually various different reasons why your undies could be causing skin irritation, and it can be a frustrating process to figure out what exactly is causing the issue.
 (Or if it’s a combination of things!)